connorjnel/ztm-python-dev/02-python-basics/python-basics.md

 set =
 dict =

-# Math functions
+## Math functions

 round() = Rounds number down, can take second argument for nth digit abs() = Return absolute value

-# Developer Fundamentals
+## Developer Fundamentals

 Dont read the dictionary - Dont try to learn everything, learn what you need when you need it, just master the basics and whats possible
 Learn by doing, do practice, projects - Youll quickly learn the most used parts of it, Pareto principle in effect :D Learn what is possible, dont learn every action or method, just what can be done then google it

-# Python also uses a similar type of rule known as PEMDAS.
+## Python also uses a similar type of rule known as PEMDAS

 P – `()` - Parentheses.
 E – `**` - Exponentiation.